section-engineering-education/engineering-education/content/articles/line-detection-using-hough-transform-in-matlab/index.md

 ![Your line](/engineering-education/line-detection-using-hough-transform-in-matlab/image-three.png)

 A line is made up of multiple points.
 Similarly, multiple lines can pass through the same point.
 We visualize multiple lines in a hough transform plane where the parameters $\theta$ are on the x-axis and $\rho$ on the y-axis.
 Every point on the image is transformed into a sinusoid.
+A sinusoid is a signal in the shape of a sine wave.

 ![Image in the hough transform plane](/engineering-education/line-detection-using-hough-transform-in-matlab/image-four.png)